 This fall we are proud to offer the following programs:

 We will continue to provide afterschool care for girls once school starts.
 Girls in our afterschool program will receive the Girls Inc. Experience – a healthy snack upon arrival, academic support, Girls Inc. programming delivered by trained staff, and participate in Dream Harbor.
-Although we will continuously innovate our approach, all girls will be welcomed back to a safe, structured environment where they can build relationships, take safe risks, and develop life skills.
+Girls will be welcomed back to a safe, structured environment where they can build relationships, take safe risks, and develop life skills.

 High School initiative